hanuljeon95/hanuljeon95.github.io/index.md

 layout: page
 ---

 My name is Hanul Jeon (pronounciation: /hanul.dʑʌn/).
-I graduated from Seoul National University in February 2021.
+I graduated from Seoul National University in February 2021 and will start a doctoral program at Cornell in Fall 2021.
 I am interested in logic, especially set theory and constructive mathematics.

 I have accounts on [Mathematics stachexchange](https://math.stackexchange.com/users/53976), [Mathoverflow](https://mathoverflow.net/users/48041) and [Twitter](https://twitter.com/hanuljeon95).
 If you want ask to me, please contact me via my [e-mail](mailto:hanuljeon95@gmail.com) or my Twitter account.